Pilot Project 1

 Notes – a Little Em and Comfrey are used to balance water optimally.
 Also, a little natural pest control products used.
 High maintenance required for crops.

 This comparison is 6 weeks after 1st application: (01/04/2009)

 - Fertilizers –

-- Water – With the semi-dry spell have the sea been pushing salt water into the underground reservoir.
+- Water – With the semi-dry spell, the sea has been pushing salt water into the underground reservoir.